estods3/Workshop-OpenCV/README.md

 created by Evan Stoddart

 This repo contains python scripts to demonstrate Computer Vision functionality discussed in the OpenCV/Intro to Computer Vision Workshop.
-To run the demos, first install python and OpenCV as follows:
+To run the demos, first install python and OpenCV versions:

 	Python 2.7
 	OpenCV 2.4